I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 the God who formed the earth and made it,

-who established it and didn’t create it a waste,
+who established it and did not create it to be a wasteland,

 There is no other.